Changissnz/goals/README.md

 Your words will be drowned out by
 other words by other speakers that
 hold more favorable positions.
 Your
-words, if valuable, just as well as
+words, if valuable, just as well be
 spoken or written by someone else
 if they were to have their way.